Skip to content

 1. PMS Integration Depth

 This is the single most important feature.
 A virtual receptionist that can't read your schedule or book directly into your PMS creates more work than it removes.
 Ask specifically: does it read available slots in real time?
 Does it write the appointment?
 Or does it just send a notification that someone needs to call back?
 Platforms like DentiVoice integrate with Dentrix, Open Dental, Eaglesoft, and Curve Dental at the read-write level.
+For the questions you should ask your vendor about integration, see our PMS integration checklist.

 2. HIPAA Compliance and BAA

 Any system handling patient health information needs to meet HIPAA requirements.
 That means encrypted call data, secure storage, access controls, and a signed Business Associate Agreement.
 Don't just take the vendor's word for it.
 Ask for documentation.
 If they hesitate, walk away.
+Our HIPAA compliance checklist for AI receptionists covers exactly what to verify.

 3. Outbound Calling Capabilities